Jamshid Nassiri: Personal life

 Since the 1980s, Nassiri lives in Kolkata.
 He is also a follower of Bengali traditions, foods and culture.

-Nassiri is married to Susanne, who is born and brought up in India, and lives in Queens Mansion on Park Street.
+Nassiri is married to Susanne Giri, who is born and brought up in India, and lives in Queens Mansion on Park Street.
 The couple has two sons, Joshua and Kiyan Nassiri.
 His younger son Kiyan is a professional footballer (born 2000) currently playing for Indian Super League side Chennaiyin FC.
 Kiyan began his youth football career in CC&FC – where Jamshid served as coach, and appeared with Mohammedan.
 He then moved to Mohun Bagan and currently plays professionally for Chennaiyin FC in the Indian Super League.